Przejdź do treści

 1. a capability registration surface — Nodes with sovereign-issued passports register per-capability, and the directory verifies each passport before storing it,

-2. a revocation surface — sovereign operators publish revocations; consumers poll for them.
+2. a federated revocation surface — sovereign operators publish revocations for artifacts whose validity may be relied on by other Nodes; consumers poll for them.

 The Seed Directory itself is modeled as a capability (seed-directory), with its own passports shipped in the software distribution.
 This closes the bootstrap chain: to find Nodes with any capability, you first find the Seed Directory via passports pinned in your local distribution.